Fluxitude/guidant/docs/tutorial.md

 ### Research-Driven Development

-Task Master includes a powerful research tool that provides fresh, up-to-date information beyond the AI's knowledge cutoff.
+Guidant includes a powerful research tool that provides fresh, up-to-date information beyond the AI's knowledge cutoff.
 This is particularly valuable for:

 #### Getting Current Best Practices